Donor Program

 1. Meet with one of our fertility doctors

 The first step is to register for our sperm donor programme by making an initial appointment in our clinic with one of our fertility doctors.
 You will require a referral from your GP or specialist.
 At this appointment, the option of using a sperm donor will be discussed as well as your medical history.
-You will then have a review appointment with your doctor to discuss the results of any tests that were taken and to decide on a plan of treatment.
+You will then have a review appointment with your doctor to discuss the results of any tests and to decide on a treatment plan.

 Please note that Medicare will only provide a rebate for fertility treatment if there is a medical problem.